tobsan/tobsan.se/cv.md

 ## Work experience

 ### HMS Industrial Networks
-[HMS](http://hms.se) creates network hardware and software for industrial applications.
+[HMS](http://hms.se) creates network hardware and software for industrial applications, mainly field buses and industrial ethernet.
 We write software and drivers in C and support software in Python.
-The Gothenburg team, which I am a part of, maintains a Linux platform based on [Yocto](http://yoctoproject.org) for supporting the hardware we create on Linux.
+The global platforms team, which I am a part of, maintains a Linux platform based on [OpenEmbedded](http://openembedded.org) for supporting the hardware we create on Linux.

 #### Duration
 May 2018 - Present